WELCOME TO OUR WEBSITE !

-Welcome to our website!
-Here you find information on (A) using the database, (B) the project and (C) the accounts.
+Here you find information on (A) using the database, (B) reading its contents,

 I. For identification of locations and ecclesiastical / regional organization: load up the parish list / county list / diocese list / archdeaconry list to see which towns and villages are (or will be) covered in this project and which secular / Church units they belonged to;